awhb/opengl-exploration/README.md

 ![Current Output Window](https://raw.githubusercontent.com/awhb/opengl-exploration/main/screenshot.png)

-A repository to experiment with OpenGL.
+A repository to experiment with OpenGL following tutorials by theCherno/LearnOpenGL.
+[IN PROGRESS]